PaulPopat/SimpleGenetics/ReadMe.txt

 EAs simulate this with a collections of numbers representing the population.
 Each collection of numbers is sometimes referred to as a Gene and this is the term that I will using in this document.
-The environment will generaly be another algorithm that defines what to do with each Gene.
+The environment will generally be another algorithm that defines what to do with each Gene.
 This can be anything the programmer wants and is the most open part of this algorithm.
 Some examples of what has been done are musical staves where each number in the Gene